Metric Algebroid and Poisson-Lie T-duality in DFT: Introduction

-In the formulation of an algebroid, the use of a graded symplectic manifold, the so-called QP-manifold \cite{Roytenberg:1999} is very convenient, (see also \cite{Cattaneo_2001,Ikeda_2017} and reference therein).
-The application of the QP manifold approach to DFT has been discussed in \cite{Deser_2015,Carow_Watamura_2016,Deser_2018}.
+In the formulation of an algebroid, the use of a graded symplectic manifold, the so-called QP-manifold \cite{Roytenberg:1999} is very convenient, (see also \cite{Cattaneo_2001,Ikeda_2017} and reference therein), and its application to DFT has been discussed in \cite{Deser_2015,Carow_Watamura_2016,Deser_2018}.
 Later, it was shown that a pre-QP manifold is very useful to clarify the algebraic structure of the generalized diffeomorphisms in DFT \cite{Carow_Watamura_2019}.

-In the QP-manifold approach, the dilaton is not included naturally due to its grading.
+In the QP-manifold approach, the dilaton is not included a priori due to the grading.
 To include it, we use a Clifford bundle where the grading is $Z_2$ which allows us to include the dilaton into the Dirac generating operator (DGO) \cite{AlekseevDGO}.
 The DGO plays the same role as the homological function in the QP-manifold, i.e., it defines the algebroid structure using the derived bracket.
 With the use of the DGO the dilaton can be included naturally as shown in \cite{2020CWMWY}, due to an ambiguity in the DGO which is not related to the algebroid structure of the generalized vectors.
-From the point of view of physics, it is natural to use the Dirac operator since, after all, we need a spin structure for supergravity to formulate the R-R sector and the fermionic sector.
+From the point of view of physics we need a spin structure for supergravity to formulate the fermionic sector and the R-R sector, therefore, the use of the Dirac operator is natural.

-In our approach, as an algebraic structure of "gauge transformation", we employ the metric algebroid \cite{Vaisman_2012} and define a generalized DFT action without referring to the section condition.
+As mentioned above, as an algebraic structure of "gauge transformation", we employ the metric algebroid and define a generalized DFT action without referring to the section condition.
 We achieve this by means of a generalized Bianchi identity, called pre-Bianchi identity, which is a condition on the structure functions of the metric algebroid \cite{2020CWMWY}.

 In this paper we continue our analysis with the aim to formulate the Poisson-Lie T-duality in this framework.
 We use the property that the metric algebroid can be reduced to a Courant algebroid by a dimensional reduction of the fluctuations in metric and dilaton.
 Technically, this is achieved by taking the metric algebroid such that the structure functions coincide with the structure functions of a Lie algebroid in a certain frame.
 Together with the pre-Bianchi identity, the bracket in the metric algebroid reduces to the Courant bracket after the dimensional reduction of the fluctuations.
 Since our action is constructed in terms of the structure functions of the metric algebroid, after dimensional reduction the action is given in terms of the structure functions of the Courant algebroid.
 This Courant algebroid is the algebraic structure of the generalized diffeomorphisms in the sense of generalized geometry.
 Thus, it is guaranteed that the resulting theory is gauge invariant under the generalized diffeomorphisms on the reduced spacetime.